jess-miles/testing-ohe-var/README.md

 Imagine the difficulty of explaining that although we have a positive number for the impact of Below Average Condition, this is within the context of a baseline house that actually has a negative price… it really doesn't make much sense.

 # Summary
-Although the category you choose to drop won't affect the model's prediction accuracy, it can have a significant impact on the interpretability of the model.
+Although the category you choose to drop won't affect the model's performance, it can have a significant impact on the interpretability of the model.

 If you plan to use the coefficients in your model to make accurate inferences about:
 - impact on the target per predictor unit,